 Let’s say you sell loose-leaf organic green tea online.
 When learning about how to do keyword research, you might think to identify “green tea” as your keyword since it’s broad and would capture more searches – but you’d be sorely mistaken.

-Unless you have a massive backlog of pages and posts about green tea, each with their own unique and relevant keyword, using what’s known as a “head” keyword could hurt your keyword strategy and your overall search rank.
+Unless you have a massive backlog of pages and posts about green tea, each with its own unique and relevant keyword, using what’s known as a “head” keyword could hurt your keyword strategy and your overall search rank.

 Why?
 Because you’re tossing an anchor into a deeper sea of competition.
-You must first find a shallow pool of relevant searches so your content can float to the top of results faster.
+You must first find a shallow pool of relevant searches so your content can float to the top of the results faster.

 Well-known brands or sites with a steady flow of traffic can more easily claim head keywords, but small businesses and websites that are just starting out should dive in with a different strategy.